Our Top Baby Nail Clippers

 Perfect for trimming a Sleeping Baby’s Nails

-Many parents prefer to trim their baby’s nails at night – there’s less fussing, and a higher chance your baby will stay still!
+Many parents prefer to trim their baby’s nails at night when they’re sleeping in their crib or bassinet – there’s less fussing, and a higher chance your baby will stay still!

 Of course, the problem with this is being able to see what you’re doing – often, the light from a nightlife just isn’t enough to be able to trim your baby’s nails safely.